17 Hydrogen Peroxide Uses You Never Knew About

 Clean your fridge and dishwasher

 Spritz hydrogen peroxide in an empty dishwasher or cleaned-out fridge.
 After letting it sit for a while, you’ll be able to wipe the mess cleanly away.
-Follow these 9 steps to give your fridge the most thorough cleaning.
+Don’t miss these cleaning myths you need to stop believing.

 Get softer, cleaner feet